mahou-anisphia/quasar/quasar_orbit/README.md

 ```

 The installer will:

 - Auto-detect your system architecture (x86_64 or i386)
 - Download the appropriate binary from GitHub releases
 - Prompt for configuration (server name, endpoint, interval, etc.)
+- Ask if you want to use random intervals (±20% variation per pulse)
 - Create and start a systemd service
 - Configure automatic startup on boot